MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

 - Fixed unreliable logic when detecting a process.
+- Fixed an unexpected error that could occur while monitoring games detected with a window title.
 - Added a new setting to control "Two-Pass Detection"
 	- When this setting is enabled, the same process needs to be detected on two consecutive passes to trigger GBM.
 		- This makes detection slower, but it prevents issues with the Windows UAC prompt and makes detection more reliable in general.